RandomMeas

 • NM::Int: Number of measurements per setting.

-• depth::Int: Circuit depth for shallow settings.
+• depth::Union{Int, Nothing} (optional): Circuit depth for shallow settings.
+Required when setting_type=ShallowUnitaryMeasurementSetting.

 Returns